glowkeeper/P3D/docs/labs/week1Session2.md

 ![](./images/circle.png)

 Congratulations!
-You have created your first ray-traced image!
+You have created your first ray traced image!
 Even though you've covered a lot of material here, your image is somewhat rudimentary - don't worry - in the [next lab](./week2Session1.md), you will begin turning the object into a much better-looking 3D sphere.

 ## Reading Material